Congress star face Urmila Matondkar quits party

 'My political and social sensibilities refuse to allow vested interests in the party to use me as a mean to fight petty in-house politics instead of working on a bigger goal in Mumbai Congress,' she said in a letter.

+Digvijaya Singh alleges BJP and Bajrang Dal taking money from Pakistans ISI

-Urmila Matondar started her career in Bollywood as a child artiste.
+Urmila Matondkar started her career in Bollywood as a child artiste.
 She came to prominence with her role in Shekhar Kapoor's 1983 movie 'Masoom'.
 Urmila won the Filmfare best actress award in 1995 for Ram Gopal Verma's 'Rangeela'.

 Urmila Matondkar was last seen in a special appearance for Abhinay Deo's 'Blackmail' in 2018.